InEngine-NET/InEngine.NET/docs-src/commands.md

 ## Run a Command

 Create a class that extends **InEngine.Core.AbstractPlugin** in the same assembly as the command class.
-Add a VerbOptions attribute, from the CommandLine namespace, that defines the name of the command.
+Add a VerbOptions attribute, from the **CommandLine** namespace, that defines the name of the command.

+This class registers a command in the MyPlugin assembly called "mycommand":

 ```c#
 using CommandLine;